 To be able to understand how it is possible to run a generator in the rain, we must understand how water effects a generator.
 With the problem areas identified it is then possible to pay particular attention to how to protect them.

 Water can easily enter the air inlet.
 The air inlet will normally have a filter covering it; however, this filter is to stop small particles from entering the engine.
 This filter will not stop the water.
 If water enters the engine and mixes with the fuel and water, it will not combust.

 Adding water to the fuel-air mix will prevent combustion.
 Once again, the engine will not operate.

 The ignition of the fuel-air mixture is a result of a spark from a spark plug.
 Water on the spark plug or the cable that supplies the power to the spark plug can prevent the spark plug from working.
 Water may destroy the spark plug.

 With a generator, the engine drives a device that produces electricity.
 Heat is produced in this process, consequently, the generator requires ventilation to prevent heat damage.

-The smallest amount of water that enters the generator will cause the device to stop working and could cause it to explode.
+The smallest amount of water that enters the generator will cause the device to stop working and could cause it to blow up.

 A far more serious problem that could arise is that of electric shock, up to and including electrocution.
 Without going into the science, it is widely accepted that electricity will flow very easily through the water.

 A generator running in the rain would be dangerous to touch.
 Simply touching the frame could result in a life-threatening electric shock.
 Anyone standing in a puddle would only have to be near the generator to run the risk of electricity arcing to them, and deliver a serious shock.